bioinfoDZ/HSMotifDiscover/vignettes/HSMotifDiscover.md

 -   `itr`: (*Optional parameter*) Number of iterations for gibbs sampling optimisation.
 Higher itrations may improve the results but at the cost of time.
+-   `if_revCompStrand`:logical variable, TURE if reverse complementry strand should also be considered while motif discovery (In case of DNA sequnces only).
+Deafault value is FALSE

 **Value**